gulay-yusifli/HB_FINAL_TASK2/README.md

 This property specifies the initial size of a flex item before any growing or shrinking occurs.
 It can be a length value (e.g., 100px, 50%), or auto (which uses the item's content size).

+First, select your mobile or web browser then check the headings (header, main, footer, etc.)
+It's beautiful with css